nebrius/reduxology/README.md

 ### Actions

-There aren't any actual APIs for working with actions in React+Redux, but they're an important concept.
+There aren't any actual APIs for working with actions in Reduxology or React+Redux, but they're an important concept.
 In traditional React, an action is an object with a `type` property that reducers use to determine how to react to an action.
 In many ways, actions are a lot like standard events in JavaScript with only minor differences in shape and usage.

 In Reduxology, actions are modified to look more like events in vanilla JavaScript.
 In Reduxology, actions are not an object with a `type` property, but rather a relationship between a string identifying the type of event, and arbitrary piece(s) of data representing the rest of the action.
 Containers and reducers both interact with actions with this same abstraction, as we'll see in the sections on reducers and containers below.